zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 89: Completing a Task from a Web Form

-    - *Click the Submit button* (highlighted above) in the upper-right corner of the form to move the process instance along its way in the process flow.
+    - Click the *Submit button* (highlighted above) in the upper-right corner of the form to move the process instance along its way in the process flow.
+You are returned to the *Initiate Request* window.

     - Here is where we are in the process now as the application is waiting for the regional manager at the Approve Request activity: